 For small gas grid stations, the gas company has no idea if the pressure is at the correct level and if the pressure conversion is operating correctly.

 Delivered a centralised monitoring and control platform to monitor and control the gas meters and grid pressure stations.
-Communications using Zigbee and NBIoT was implemented.
+Communications initially using Zigbee and later using LoraWAN and NBIoT was implemented.

 Residential gas meters are monitored and if leaks or pressure issues are detected, the gas meter valve can be turned off.